eveningcafe/eveningcafe.github.io/content/english/posts/About Yuming.md

 ### Q: So, what's the point of posting her song on this web?

 **Me**: Lyrics collection, in romaji kanji and English.
 I've tried to translate some to Vietnamese as well, saddly not directly from japanese but from english lyric.
-Back when you’re young, you used to have a note full of lyrics too, right?
+Back when you’re young, you used to have a notebook full of lyrics too, right?
 Correct me if you found something wrong in my translation. :revolving_hearts: